endo-do/Table-Class-Python/README.md

 ### Add Content:

-- The functions 'add_row' and 'add_column' are used for adding rows and columns
+- The functions 'add_row(index, row)' and 'add_column(index, column)' are used for adding rows and columns

-- They both take 'index' and 'row'/'col' as arguments
+- They both take 'index' as an argument to specify on which position in the table they should be placed

+- The arguments 'row' and 'column' contain the data that should be put into the new row/column
+    - This can either be a list or a dict

 - E.g. add_row(0, [1, 2, 3, 4]) would add a new row at position 0 with the values 1, 2, 3 and 4

 ### Remove Content:

-- The functions 'remove_row' and 'remove_column' are used for removing rows and columns
+- The functions 'remove_row(index)' and 'remove_column(index)' are used for removing rows and columns

-- They both take 'index' as an argument
+- They both take 'index' as an argument to specify which row/col will be removed

 - E.g. remove_row(0) would remove the first row

 ### Replacing Content:

-- The functions 'replace_row', 'replace_column' and 'replace_cell' are used for replacing rows, column and cells
+- The functions 'replace_row(index, row=None)', 'replace_column(index, column=None)' and 'replace_cell(row, col, replace=None)' are used for replacing rows, column and cells

-- 'replace_row' and 'replace_column' both take 'index' and 'row'/'col' as arguments.
+- 'replace_row' and 'replace_column' both take 'index' and 'row'/'column' as arguments to specify which row/col/cell will be replaced

-- 'replace_cell' takes 'row', 'col' and 'replace' as arguments
+- 'replace_cell' takes 'row' and 'col' instead of 'index' and 'replace' instead of 'row' or 'column as arguments'

-    - if 'row', 'col' or 'replace' were not specified the row/col/cell will be replaced with standard 'replace_empty'
+- if 'row', 'column' or 'replace' were not specified the row/column/cell will be replaced with standard 'replace_empty'

 - E.g. replace_cell(-1, 0, "hello") would replace the first element in the last row with "hello"